CobraLocker/BlackMamba2.0-ransomware/README.md

 * Encrypting all types of files with AES 256 encryption algoritm.
 * Deleting shadow copies.
 * Overwritting LogonUI.exe.
+# How to decrypt files?
+* To decrypt files use "DaVinci" code

 I am not responsible for any damage to your computer